-- Compare and contrast several definitions of the Holocaust.
+- Define Holocaust and genocide, and compare several definitions of the Holocaust.

-- Distinguish between primary and secondary source materials and explain how each is important when studying historical events.
+- Distinguish between primary and secondary source material and explain why each is important when studying historical events.